libreswitch/ops/docs/bgp_cli.md

 ```

 #### Description
-This command specifies the BGP router-ID for a BGP router.
+This command specifies the eBGP router-ID for an eBGP router.

 #### Authority
 Admin user.